Scalar Gravitational Waves in the Effective Theory of Gravity: Summary and Outlook

-In this paper the extension and modification of Einstein's theory of classical General Relativity by the infrared relevant effects of the conformal trace anomaly have been described.
-The effective action (\ref{Seff}) with an additional scalar field due to the quantum effects of the anomaly defines the low energy EFT of gravity consistent with general quantum principles.
-The scalar field $\vf$ is called a conformalon because it is closely related to and mixes with the conformal mode of the usual spacetime metric, making it dynamical.
-Although reminiscent of the scalar-tensor theory introduced by Fierz, Jordan, Brans and Dicke \cite{BrDicke}, it is quite different in several important respects, foremost among them that it is required by known quantum effects, and its form is dictated by that of the conformal anomaly in QFT.
+In this paper the extension and modification of Einstein's theory of classical General Relativity by the infrared relevant effects of the conformal trace anomaly have been analyzed in the near flat space limit.
+The effective action (\ref{Seff}) due to the quantum effects of the anomaly defines the low energy EFT of gravity with an additional scalar field.
+The scalar field $\vf$ is called a {\it conformalon} because it is closely related to and mixes with the conformal mode of the usual spacetime metric, making it dynamical.
+Although reminiscent of the scalar-tensor theory introduced by Fierz, Jordan, Brans and Dicke \cite{BrDicke}, (\ref{Seff}) is quite different in several important respects, foremost among them that it its exact form is dictated by the known quantum effect of the conformal anomaly in QFT.
 As such the EFT presented here does not fall into the class of scalar-tensor theories or effective field theories of scalars or modified gravity theories usually considered \cite{Will}.
-Most notably, the scalar $\vf$ does not couple directly to the trace of the matter stress tensor, but only to higher order curvature invariants $E,C^2$ of (\ref{EFdef}), or the gauge field scalars such as $F_{\m\n}F^{\m\n}$, or $G^a_{\m\n}G^{a\,\m\n}$.
+Most notably, the scalar $\vf$ does not couple directly to the trace of the matter stress tensor, but only to higher order curvature invariants $E,C^2$ of (\ref{EFdef}), or the gauge field scalars such as $F_{\m\n}F^{\m\n}$ or $G^a_{\m\n}G^{a\,\m\n}$.
 This feature of the scalar conformalon most clearly distinguishing it from other possible scalar dilaton-like degrees of freedom or other modified gravity theories is a result of the Wess-Zumino consistency relation (\ref{SanomWZ}) derived from the conformal anomaly (\ref{WZfour})-(\ref{WZcons}), which strictly constrains the form of the effective action.

-The eqs. of the resulting semi-classical EFT are Einstein's eqs. (\ref{Ein}) with an additional covariantly conserved source $T^{(\vf)}_{\m\n}$, (\ref{Ttens})-(\ref{CFterms}) of the scalar conformalon field describing certain quantum vacuum effects of the trace anomaly, supplemented by the equation of motion (\ref{phieom}) for this field itself.